scrubware/tomsfoolery/content/private/Session 1.md

 Welcome!
 Welcome.
 I've gathered you all here today as a part of my annual givings feast!
 Things are going well this season, so I bear no opening remarks!
 As always, we'll have audiences in groups.
-Starting with... hmm... you six!
+Starting with... hmm... you eight!

 Enjoy the dinner!

 ---

 You might be thinking.
-Why you seven?
+Why you eight?
 Why were we invited to the feast?

 Well, I've had my 'eyes in the sky' looking out for potential... recruits